lccc-project/lccc/xlang/docs/xlang-specification/ptr.md

 5. A null pointer shall convert to the value 0 of all integer types.

 6. It shall be possible to convert, via a `convert reinterpret` expression, any value of an integer type to any pointer type of the same size.
-7. If the integer value was obtained by converting a pointer value, possibly applying any sequence of `add` or `sub` operations, such that the equivalent operations applied to the original pointer would have defined behaviour, the result shall be that original pointer with the equivalent operations applied.
+7. If the integer value was obtained by converting a pointer value, possibly applying any sequence of `add` or `sub` operations, such that the equivalent operations applied to the original pointer would have defined behaviour, the result shall be that original pointer with the equivalent operations applied, if the pointer types are the same, otherwise the result shall be the same as converting to the original pointer type, then converting to the target type by a `convert reinterpret` expression.
 8. Otherwise, the result is unspecified.
 If the chosen value is not valid for the type, or does not satisfy a non-trivial validity requirement of the pointer type, the result is `invalid`.

 9. It shall be possible to convert a pointer value to any other integer type by a `convert reinterpret` expression, as though by converting to an unspecified integer type of the same size as the pointer type, then to the requested type, by two separate, consecutive, `convert reinterpret` expressions.